BotScutters/chartgpt/DESIGN.md

 - Dataset Viewer
   - A table to display a preview of the dataset.
     - The table is initially empty, and is populated with the dataset when the user selects a dataset to use.
-    - The table is dynamic, and will act as an access point to a Pandas dataframe on the backend.
+    - The table is dynamic and interactive, and will act as an access point to a tabular dataset.
     - The user can perform basic operations on the table, such as sorting, filtering, hiding/showing/rearranging columns.
 The table will show 5 rows by default, but the user can change this number, and advance to the next 5 rows, by using the pagination controls at the bottom of the table.
 - Conversation Viewer
   - A text box for the app to display a conversation history between the user and the app.
 Each time the user submits a request, the app will display the request in the text box, and the response to the request below it.
+- Request Box
   - A text box below that for the user to enter their requests.
   - A button to submit the request.